-Australia’s first National Climate Risk Assessment
+Australia’s first National Climate Risk Assessment and National Adaptation Plan

 Mitigation policies alone are not enough to stop the impacts of climate change from increasing.
 Australia needs to adapt.
 This is supported by advice from the United Nations Intergovernmental Panel on Climate Change who stated the urgent need to prepare for and adapt to the impacts of climate change.